Digital technology and artificial intelligence for (youth) mental health

 Disciplines: Computing and Information Systems

 This project aims to build upon our existing work on systems for digital mental health therapy.
-Several members of CIS have been working for some years now with eOrygen (the e-mental health branch of Orygen, The National Centre of Excellence in Youth Mental Health) on designing, building and testing digital/online technologies for young people with mental health conditions, as well as their parents and carers.
+Several members of the School of Computing and Information Systems have been working for some years now with eOrygen (the e-mental health branch of Orygen, The National Centre of Excellence in Youth Mental Health) on designing, building and testing digital/online technologies for young people with mental health conditions, as well as their parents and carers.
 The flagship result of this work has been the Moderated Online Social Therapy (MOST) web platform.
 This program was initiated with the aim of investigating two questions, one based in psychology and the other based in human-computer interaction:

-- Efficacy of online therapy: do the clinical benefits of specialized face-to-face youth mental health programmes extend into long-term improvements through online psychosocial intervention?
+- Efficacy of online therapy: do the clinical benefits of specialised face-to-face youth mental health programmes extend into long-term improvements through online psychosocial intervention?

 - Technology design: how can we best design and implement engaging technology for young people with mental-ill health?